Backstepping Neural Operators for $2\times 2$ Hyperbolic PDEs: Accuracy of Approximation of Backstepping Kernel Operator with DeepONet

 \subsection{Approximation of the neural operators}

-We pursue our design by characterizing the neural operators that allow to learn the gain kernels function-to-function mapping using finite input-output pairs of collected data.
-Recall that based on the gain kernels PDEs \eqref{eq:k_1}--\eqref{eq:k_BC_2}, a neural approximation of the operator $(\lambda,\mu,\omega,\sigma,\theta,q)\mapsto (k_1,\ k_2)$ is describe by Figure \ref{Operator}.
+We pursue the characterization of the neural operators to learn the gain kernels function-to-function mapping using finite input-output pairs of collected data.
+Recall that based on the gain kernels PDEs \eqref{eq:k_1}--\eqref{eq:k_BC_2}, a neural approximation of the operator $(\lambda,\mu,\omega,\sigma,\theta,q)\mapsto (k_1,\ k_2,\ m_1,\ m_2)$ is describe by Figure \ref{Operator}.

-Define the operator ${\mathcal{K}}: (C^1[0,1])^2\times (C^0[0,1])^3\times \mathbb R\mapsto (C^1(\mathcal T))^{2}$, where
+Define the operator ${\mathcal{K}}: (C^1[0,1])^2\times (C^0[0,1])^3\times \mathbbm R\mapsto (C^1(\mathcal T))^{4}$, where

-allowing to introduce the operator ${\mathcal{M}}:(C^1[0,1])^2\times (C^0[0,1])^3\times \mathbb R\mapsto (C^1(\mathcal T))^{2}\times (C^0(\mathcal T))^{2}\times(C^0[0,1])^{2}\times (C^1(\mathcal T))^{2}$ defined by
+allowing to introduce the operator ${\mathcal{M}}:(C^1[0,1])^2\times (C^0[0,1])^3\times \mathbbm R\mapsto (C^1(\mathcal T))^{2}\times (C^0(\mathcal T))^{4}\times(C^0[0,1])^{2}\times (C^1(\mathcal T))^{4}$ defined by

 where